Tibbe90/Bank-Castle/README.md

 4 - quit.
 Either quit the program or go back to the login.

 There are no plans to save the users balance to a database at this point in time.

+I have decided to save integers as strings in the user information to keep it simple, with more time it would be more effecient to create a user object that can handle different variable types more easily.